Skip to content

 • Categories of Professional Functioning and Competency Areas

 The ultimate goal of a doctoral internship in health service psychology is to prepare interns to serve a diverse public which requires interns to develop the professional competencies to do so.
 Our internship adheres to the documents, “Preparing Professional Psychologists to serve a Diverse Public: A Core Requirement in Doctoral Education and Training” and "Professional Psychologist Competencies to Serve a Diverse Public" which were developed by the Education Directorate of the American Psychological Association.
-The nine (9) Profession-Wide Competencies are:
+Further, the program adheres to the statement developed by the Council of Counseling Psychology Training Programs (CCPTP).

 Competency 1: Research